-The Milano School is widely recognized for its innovative approaches to educating leaders who make a measurable difference.
-Its activities focus on addressing complex, real-world problems in cities, organizations, and communities.
+The Milano School is widely recognized for its innovative approach to educating leaders who make a measurable difference.
+Its activities focus on addressing complex real-world problems in cities, organizations, and communities.
 Milano's approach is both

 Milano blends critical theory with hands-on practice, progressive thinking with social engagement, and research with reflection in action.
-The unparalleled faculty of scholars and practitioners engage in multidisciplinary, critical approaches that challenge
+The unparalleled faculty of scholars and practitioners employ multidisciplinary, critical approaches that challenge

 Robert J. Milano (1912-2000) grew up in the Hell's Kitchen area of Manhattan and attended public school and university in New York, majoring in business administration and financial law.
 He later attended classes at The New School for Social Research.

 Mr. Milano served on the Board of Trustees of The New School from 1976 to 2000.
 Previously he had been a member of the advisory board of the J.M.
 Kaplan Center and was vice chair of the Visiting Committee to the Graduate School of Management and Urban

 Policy from 1975 to 1983.